Maine High School Equivalency Program (HEP)

 We need your help!

-Through the Maine HEP grant we are looking for migrant and seasonal farmworkers and loggers as they earn their GED.
+Through the Maine HEP grant we are looking for migrant and seasonal farmworkers and loggers as they earn their High School Equivalency Diploma.
 We need help getting the word out to eligible participants.

 MSAD #54 Promotes HEP